-I. Illustration of progress through program: A typical pattern of progress through the program is shown here.
+I. Illustration of progress through program: A typical pattern of progress through the program is shown following.
+See Curriculum Map at end of this document for requirement mapping in a different format and a sample schedule of courses.
 For each year, we summarize what would constitute good progress through the training program.